How Long Does Microblading Last?

 Think of it like getting your roots done.
 You don’t wait until your hair is fully grown out—you maintain it before it gets to that point.

-Year 2-3: What Happens If You Don’t Touch Up
+What Happens If You Never Touch Up Microblading?

 Your microblading simply fades away naturally—no scarring, no discoloration, no weird color shifts.
 By year 2-3, most clients have little to no visible pigment left.